eng470-s23/EvaPriceDemo/project-log.md

 - notes go here

 ## pitch
-- My research topic is:
+- My research topic is: The effects digital culture has on music festival culture— specifically Coachella.
-- My research question is:
+- My research question is: How does digital culture influence the popularity of Coachella?
-- I expect to work with the following *materials*:
+- I expect to work with the following *materials*: I plan to use the following texts from the UO library: Coachella Fans, Online and Translocal by Diane L., In the Shadow of Los Angeles: A Review of Local and Regional Press Coverage of the Inland Empire's Contemporary Music Scenes, B.C.
+(Before Coachella) By Waleed Rashidi, and Voices from beyond the grave: Virtual Tupac's live performance at Coachella By Katherine Fusco.
-- I plan to *process* these materials by:
+- I plan to *process* these materials by: Reading through each text and finding the most valuable information relating to my topic.
+I will keep track of the text, author, quotes and other information in an organized google document.
-- I plan to *present* these materials by:
+- I plan to *present* these materials by: Creating a video essay explainging my findings that also incorporates images that is accessible on github and my pre-exisiting WordPress domain that includes previous work I have on music studies.
+I will also incorporate a page dedicated to past line ups, sourced from Coachella's website and attendance rates that are formatted in an infographic.
-- My final submission will take this form:
+- My final submission will take this form: Github and WordPress.
-- This project is intended to engage these audiences and communities:
+- This project is intended to engage these audiences and communities: Digital Sociologists and Public Relations professionals in the music industry.
-- I bring the following existing knowledge and/or skills to the project:
+- I bring the following existing knowledge and/or skills to the project: My pre-exisiting background on studying music history and sound design, public relations, WordPress, and sourcing credible information.
-- In order to do this project, I need to learn:
+- In order to do this project, I need to learn: Certain WordPress plugins, Visme, and how to make a quality video essay.

 ---
 # week 4